Article by: Brian Halsey ‡ Edited by: Leanne Ridgeway

 Band: Son Ov Leviathan – ‘Vi Veri Vniversum Vivus Vici’

 Ever since Mark Zuckerberg drank water as awkward as humanly fucking possible in front of the Supreme Court, people have been worried that he’s a robot and Facebook is a secret government operative designed to spy on us.
 Let me be the first to say, thank God.
 I need my hand held.

 About a month ago my computer “recommended” I check out Son Ov Leviathan based on things I like.
 Since I’m a sucker for burning stave churches and illegible black metal font, I gave it a shot.
-HANDS DOWN one the best NYP (name your price) albums I have ever fallen into on Bandcamp.
-As a whole I’d say they are one of the better up and coming symphonic black metal bands around.
+HANDS DOWN one of the best NYP (name your price) albums I have ever fallen into on Bandcamp.
+As a whole, I’d say they are one of the better up and coming symphonic black metal bands around.

 There are moments when you can tell this band is at the beginning of their journey, but at the same time far from the end.
 Son Ov Leviathan blasts you with everything they have in their arsenal on the first track, “Benevolence for the Antichrists Benedictions”.
 Give it a listen and I guarantee 50 minutes later you’ll be pondering how much money you should donate.
-THANKS MARK!
+THANKS, MARK!

 Band: Druid – ‘The Seven Scrolls’